tjvsonsbeek/medical-mfe/README.md

 ___
 -t, --task\

 Name of dataset or datasets on which metafeatures will be extracted as string.
-Multiple inputs are possible.\
+Multiple inputs are possible.

 ___
---feature_extractors\
+--feature_extractors

 Feature extractors to use for metafeature extraction.
 Expected as string.  choose from 'STAT', 'VGG16', 'ResNet50' and  'MobileNetV1'.
-Multiple inputs are possible. \
+Multiple inputs are possible.

 Default = ['STAT', 'VGG16']
 ___
---load_labels\
+--load_labels

 Choose whether to load metalabels. will throw error if there are no metalabels.
 Currently only works for medical decathlon datasets.
-Metalabels are not public yet.\
+Metalabels are not public yet.

 Default = False
 ___
---meta_subset_size\
+--meta_subset_size

-Number of images on which metafeature is based.\
+Number of images on which metafeature is based.

 Default = 20
 ____
 --meta_sample_size\

-Number of metafeatures per dataset. \
+Number of metafeatures per dataset.

 Default = 10
 ___
---generate_model_weights\
+--generate_model_weights

 Boolean which tells whether new model weights should be generated.
-Only used when deep learning based metafeature extraction is done. \
+Only used when deep learning based metafeature extraction is done.

 Default = True
 ___
---output_path\
+--output_path

-Path where all output will be saved\
+Path where all output will be saved

 Default = 'metafeature_extraction_result'
 ___
---task_path\
+--task_path.

 Path in which to find the dataset folder.
 In this folder there should be a folder with the name of -t/--task.
 This folder should contain a ImagesTs folder with the images to extract the metafeature from in it.
-Images should have the .nii.gz extension\
+Images should have the .nii.gz extension.

 Default = 'DecathlonData'
 ___
---finetune_ntrain\
+--finetune_ntrain

 Number of training images in finetuning.
-Only applicable when generate_model_weights == True\
+Only applicable when generate_model_weights == True

-Default = 800 \
+Default = 800
 ___
 --finetune_nval

 Number of validation images in finetuning.
-Only applicable when generate_model_weights == True\
+Only applicable when generate_model_weights == True

-Default = 200 \
+Default = 200
 ___
 --finetune_nepochs

 Number of epochs in finetuning.
-Only applicable when generate_model_weights == True\
+Only applicable when generate_model_weights == True

-Default = 5\
+Default = 5
 ___
 --finetune_batch

 Batch size in finetuning.
-Only applicable when generate_model_weights == True\
+Only applicable when generate_model_weights == True

-Default = 5\
+Default = 5

 Note
 ====